 PHPMyAdmin is an HTML based tool for managing the database.
 Like DBeaver, it is feature-rich and open-source.
 This application supports several languages.
 It allows users to manage users and their permissions.
 It lets users create basic select queries and edit the columns of result rows.
 PHPMyAdmin allows you to save SQL queries for later use.
 To save a query, open the SQL editor, scroll down, and click the “Bookmark this SQL query” button.
 Users can configure this IDE to show/hide table charset, comments, timestamps, etc.

 As PHPMyAdmin is a web-based application, you may think that it has some limitations.
 Well, this is wrong.
 PHPMyAdmin is a sophisticated and widely used tool.
 Most of the shared hosting firms give their customers access to PHPMyAdmin so that they can back up/restore the DB, see the result of queries, etc.

 Adminer is a good alternative to PHPMyAdmin.
-It is a web-based tool that supports plugins.
+It is a web-based SQL Editor/IDE that supports plugins.
 Unlike PHPMyAdmin that only supports the MySQL database, Adminer lets users work with SQL Lite, Oracle, PostgreSQL, etc databases.
 It ships with some features that you won’t find in PHPMyAdmin.
 For example, you can change the position of rows of tables by simply clicking the up/down icons displayed at the right of the table columns.
 The tool generates a diagram of the database schema and relationships between the tables and displays the same.

 Note: To use the above two tools, you’ll have to install PHP and some extensions.